-Beginning this spring, Colorado Community Health Network (CCHN) and the Center of Nursing Excellence (the Center) will host Cohort IV of BSET training.
-BSET is a highly-rated training program designed specifically for Community Health Centers (CHCs), focuses on expanding participants’ leadership expertise, interpersonal knowledge, and emotional intelligence needed to confidently function within their CHC’s integrated care teams and quality improvement efforts.
+Colorado Community Health Network (CCHN) and the Center of Nursing Excellence (the Center) are hosting BSET.
+BSET is a highly-rated training program, designed specifically for Community Health Centers (CHCs), which focuses on expanding participants’ leadership expertise, interpersonal knowledge, and emotional intelligence needed to confidently function within their CHC’s integrated care teams and quality improvement efforts.

 Click here for more information about the new Leadership Development Program (LDP).